DoctorWkt/rosco_ch375_rtc_board/README.md

 of the [rosco_m68k](https://github.com/rosco-m68k/rosco_m68k) GitHub repository.

-The `ch375test` program initialises the CH375 device, reads the first block from the USB block device, then overwrites this block.
+The `ch375test` program initialises the CH375 device, reads block zero from the USB block device, then overwrites block one.
-The code for the CH375 is mostly in C. I've also written the block read/write code in assembly for speed.
-You may want to look at [that version](https://github.com/EtchedPixels/FUZIX/blob/master/Kernel/platform/platform-rosco-r2/p68000.S) for ideas.
+The code for the CH375 is mostly in C. Elsewhere, I've rewritten the block read/write code in assembly for speed: you may want to look at [that version](https://github.com/EtchedPixels/FUZIX/blob/master/Kernel/platform/platform-rosco-r2/p68000.S) for ideas.

 The `ds1302test` program reads the time and date from the DS1302 module, prints it out and asks if you want to set the time.
-If you say yes, then you can type in a new date and time, and the program will update the DS1302 module.
+If you say yes, then you can type in a new date and time and the program will update the DS1302 module.

 ## Datasheets